apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/bin.en.md

 * [Permission configuration](/en/user-manual/shardingsphere-proxy/yaml-config/authority/)
 * [Property configuration](/en/user-manual/shardingsphere-proxy/yaml-config/props/)

-3. Configure `conf/config-*.yaml`
+3. Configure `conf/database-*.yaml`

-Modify files named with the prefix `config-` in the `conf` directory, such as `conf/config-sharding.yaml` file and configure sharding rules and read/write splitting rules.
+Modify files named with the prefix `database-` in the `conf` directory, such as `conf/database-sharding.yaml` file and configure sharding rules and read/write splitting rules.
 See [Confuguration Mannual](/en/user-manual/shardingsphere-proxy/yaml-config/) for configuration methods.
-The `*` part of the `config-*.yaml` file can be named whatever you want.
+The `*` part of the `database-*.yaml` file can be named whatever you want.

 ShardingSphere-Proxy supports multiple logical data sources.
-Each YAML configuration file named with the prefix `config-` is a logical data source.
+Each YAML configuration file named with the prefix `database-` is a logical data source.

 4. Introduce database driver (Optional)